JOIN THE TEAM

 - Miscellaneous / general non-profit “pitching in”

-- Licensed and in good standing in Massachusetts required
+- JD required (licensed and in good standing in Massachusetts)

-- At least 4-6 years of legal practice experience
+- At least 3 years of professionally relevant experience required

 - Commitment to contributing to a positive, collegial, and inclusive team culture

 TSNE MissionWorks/MLPB envisions a society grounded in the principles of social and economic justice.
 As such, we strive to achieve excellence through a diverse and inclusive workplace that honors the unique talents and lived experiences of each person.
 Our vision and values are reflected in all our employment-related decisions, including hiring practices.
 Accordingly, TSNE MissionWorks actively seeks people who bring diverse backgrounds and perspectives to join us in our work.

 As an EOE/AA employer, TSNE MissionWorks/MLPB will not discriminate in its employment practices due to an applicant’s race, color, religion, sex, national origin or ancestry, age, sexual orientation, gender identification, genetic information, veteran or disability status or any other factor prohibited by law.